-Florence man arrested for raping a minor
+Florence man arrested on charge of raping a minor

 Related Content

-- Florence man arrested for raping a minor
+- Florence man arrested on charge of raping a minor

 - Florence man arrested on rape charges